-2B.
-It the Tribunal finds the application clearly could not succeed it may, it it considers it appropriate, require the applicant to pay the costs incurred by the Tribunal and the respondent, but not exceeding the equivalent of one month's net emoluments.
-38/
+Chance of success it may, if it considers it appropriate, require the applicant to pay the costs incurred by the Tribunal and the respondent, but not exceeding the equivalent of one month's net emoluments.
+40,

-3. In all applicable cases, compensation shall be tixed by the Tribunal and paid by the respondent [United Nations or, as appropriate, by the specialized agency participating under article 14|39/.
+3. In all applicable cases, compensation shall be fixed by the Tribunal and paid by the respondent [United Nations or, as appropriate, by the specialized agency participating under article 14] 41/.